Sglang

 Limitations

-• SGLang is a self-hosted serving framework, meaning users must manage their own infrastructure.
+• SGLang is a self-hosted serving framework, requiring users to manage their own infrastructure.

 • It does not provide a managed cloud service or built-in model training capabilities.

-• Support for very large models may require distributed setups and careful configuration.
+• Support for very large models may necessitate distributed setups and careful configuration.

 Where the pricing makes sense